The top reasons why your newborn isn’t sleeping at night include hunger, illness, and not understanding the time of day.

 Don’t push for dinner with the neighbors, too, if you realize that means your baby isn’t going to be able to wind down and get some sleep.

-In most cases, your newborn is awake at night during short phases of those early months of life.
-It can seem like an eternity when you’re exhausted, but it often lasts for just a few days or weeks.
+In most cases, your newborn is awake at night for short phases of their early months of life.
+It can seem like an eternity when you’re exhausted, but this sleeping pattern often lasts for just a few days or weeks.

-But there’s an increasing call in the medical community for pediatricians to pay attention to parents when they say their babies don’t sleep.
+That said, there is an increasing call in the medical community for pediatricians to listen to parents when they say their babies don’t sleep.